-Remote workers are nothing new at this point, it is now the norm as we move into a time post-pandemic and as more companies discover the benefits of offering remote working, they are embracing it and breaking down some of the “rules” that used to define the American workday.
+Remote workers are nothing new at this point, it is now the norm as we move into a time post-pandemic and as more companies acquire the technology and discover the benefits of offering remote working, they are embracing it and breaking down some of the “rules” that used to define the American workday.

 Both companies and employees benefit; remote workers are more productive, and the flexibility of remote work can help to close the gender gap in some professions.
 The industries in which remote work is most popular include transportation, computer and information sciences, arts and entertainment, finance, insurance, real estate, and law/public policy.

 Intangible Benefits of Spending Time in the Office

 This is not to say there are no benefits to spending time in a defined workplace with colleagues.
 In fact, the happiest and most engaged remote workers, according to the Gallup survey, were those who worked remotely 60 to 80 percent of the time, or three to four days a week.
 Why is that?
 People want to know that someone “at work” cares about them, monitors their progress, and encourages their professional development, and it can be hard for people who work remotely 100 percent of the time to feel like that is happening.

 In short, intangible “human” factors are important to worker engagement in addition to benefits like remote working.
 Nobody wants to feel like a replaceable cog in a faceless machine.